codingkudu/acnh-collectors-guide/README.md

 # ACNH: Collectors Guide

 A react typescript project that I have been using to play around with React functional components, JSX, hooks and Context API.
 Made with react-bootstrap.
-Plans for future improvements would add more unit testing, maybe a month selector, expand to include a insect guide, look at performance improvements with loading images, explore StoryBoards more.
+Plans for future improvements would add more unit testing, maybe a month selector, expand to include a insect guide, look at performance improvements with loading images, explore StoryBoards more, replace react-bootstap with material UI.

-This app is a guide for ACNH players for collecting fish.
+This app is a guide for ACNH players for collecting fish, bugs and sea creatures.
 The hemisphere is defaulted to the Northern hemishpere and can be changed.
-Fish that are availiable all year have been filtered out.
+Fish/Bugs/Sea Creatures that are availiable all year have been filtered out.

 See here: https://codingkudu.github.io/acnh-collectors-guide

 # Getting Started with Create React App